MicrosoftDocs/cpp-docs/docs/linux/cmake-linux-project.md

 When you open a folder that contains an existing CMake project, Visual Studio uses the metadata that CMake produces to configure IntelliSense and builds automatically.
 Local configuration and debugging settings are stored in JSON files that can optionally be shared with others who are using Visual Studio.

-Visual Studio does not modify the CMakeLists.txt files or the original CMake cache, so that others working on the same project can continue to use whatever tools they are already using.
+Visual Studio does not modify the CMakeLists.txt files, so that others working on the same project can continue to use whatever tools they are already using.
+Visual Studio does regenerate the cache when you make edits to CMakeLists.txt or in some cases to CMakeSettings.json.
+But if you are using an **Existing Cache** configuration, then Visual Studio does not modify the cache.

 For general information about CMake support in Visual Studio, see [CMake Tools for Visual Studio](../build/cmake-projects-in-visual-studio.md).
 Read that first before continuing here.